rogov-dvp/ChatBot-COSC-310/README.md

 #### Multiple variations of user input structure.

 Another feature of DialogFlow is allowing the user to use synonyms for key words.
 For example, "extreme programming" may be written and most likely be written as "xp".
 This synonym system allows DialogFlow to understand what the user is saying.
-The result incresases the way a user may type their input and thus improves our chatbot.
+The result increases the way a user may type their input and thus improves our chatbot.

 <Photo 5>